dominikb1888/CS2Plus/source/index.rst

 ..
-Data Structures and Algorithms with Python documentation master file, created by sphinx-quickstart on Tue May 22 09:55:17 2012.
+Data Structures and Algorithms with Rust documentation master file, created by sphinx-quickstart on Tue May 22 09:55:17 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.